Consensys/doc.web3signer/docs/Reference/CLI/CLI-Subcommands.md

     eth2.slashing-protection-db-enabled: false
     ```

-Enables Web3Signer slashing protection.
+Enables Web3Signer [slashing protection].
 If `true`, then all signing operations are validated against
 historical data before signing.

 The default is `true`.